 For many years I have had an old Macintosh SE logic board that was scrapped out from an old Apple repair shop.
 Someone had broken the SIMM sockets at some point by snapping the retaining clips at the ends.
 A common problem unfortunately.
 I guess the repair shop didn't want to bother and just put it aside.
-When they eventually cleaned out the shop I was lucky to get my hands on the board.
+When they eventually went out of business the board ended up in my hands.
 Besides the broken sockets it was in good condition and most importantly, no leaky battery damage.

 I have found no reliable way to repair SIMM sockets with snapped clips so I figured the best way would be to replace them.
 Some care must be taken while desoldering as usual but with patience and proper tools it's pretty straight forward.
 Apple used one pair of dual sockets meaning there are 60 pins to desolder for each.